Skip to Content

 If you have lost a loved one to someone else’s negligence, please accept our deepest condolences.

-You can also call us at (208) 623-8021 or contact us online to discuss your legal options during a free consultation.
+You can also call us at (208) 623-8021 or contact us online to discuss your legal options during a consultation.

 Our team at May, Rammell & Wells is here for you during this difficult time.